Doctor in the House (film): Shooting

+Bogarde recalled " We had two doctors always on the set; if any of us had to perform an operation or some medical procedure, there was always someone there to explain exactly how to do it. | wouldn’t put a stethoscope to a body until I knew exactly how it was done and what I would have said.
+It was very strictly controlled.
+It was an enormously happy film to make.
+There wasn’t a bad-tempered face on the set."

+Sinden said "Ralph had a great sense of humour and an ability to get on very well with his cast.
+There was a great enjoyment in being on the set with him, for, say, Doctor in the House, every day.
+You looked forward to going in each morning.
+We were always encouraged to enjoy ourselves."

 Reception

+Box office

-The film was a massive success at the box office.
+The film was a success at the box office.
 Betty Box estimated it recouped its budget in the first six weeks of release.
-Thomas says it paid for itself in two weeks and claims it was the first "purely British picture without any foreign involvement to make a million pounds' profit within two years."
+Thomas says it paid for itself in two weeks and claims it was the first "purely British picture without any foreign involvement to make a million pounds' profit within two years".
 It became the most successful film in Rank's history and had admissions of 15,500,000 – one third of the British population.
+The movie turned Bogarde, More, Kendall and Sinden into stars.

 Thomas put its success down to the fact that "it was about something which, until that time, had been treated with about as much reverence as you would treat your confessor.
-People used to hold medicine in great awe...
+People used to hold medicine in great awe ...
 In our film, people liked and identified with the funny situations they had seen happen or which had happened to themselves as patients, doctors or nurses."

+The movie was reissued on a double bill with Geneveive that was called "the greatest reissue double bill of all time."